nickbruggen90/nickbruggen90/README.md

 ##### This is an ongoing project dedicated to mastering modern networking technologies.
-##### This is a documented journey of my learning process.
-A personal knowledge base.
 ##### This repo is all about protocol architecture, with deep-dive studies into both foundational and emerging topics.
 ---
 ## Core Vol. 802.1Q Projects